Complaints Procedure

 What to do if we cannot resolve your complaint

-The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
-They will look at your complaint independently and it will not affect how we handle your case.
+If we cannot resolve your complaint ourselves, the Legal Ombudsman can help.
+They will look at your complaint independently, and it will not affect how we handle your case.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman:
+If you have not received a response within 8 weeks or are unsatisfied with the final response, you may complain to the Legal Ombudsman.

 Contact details